eoinkelly/notes/ai/coursera-machine-learning.md

 Given a real world problem you can usually ask questions about it which fall into either category.

-A good learning algorithm is one which can use up to an infinite no. of features of the problem to make predictions
+A good learning algorithm is one which can use up to an infinite no. of features of the problem to make predictions.
+There are algorithms which can use many features to make predictions e.g. support vector machine - see https://en.wikipedia.org/wiki/Support_vector_machine.
+SVMs use a thing called the "kernel trick" to use many features in a computationally efficient way.

-    The "support vector machine" (SP?)
-    * uses a mathematical trick which allows it to use an infinite no. of features of the problem

 ## Unsupervised learning